Syffe/docs/docs/source/conditions.rst

 ++++++++++++++

 GitHub Actions works slightly differently.
-To match a status check when using GitHub Action, only the job name is used.
+To match a status check when using GitHub Action, only the job name is used (not the workflow name).

 .. image:: _static/status-check-gh-example.png
    :alt: Status check GitHub Action example

-In the example above, it would be ``A job to say hello``:
+In the example above, to validate the listed jobs:

 .. code-block:: yaml

      conditions:
-       - check-success=A job to say hello
+       - check-success=changelog_sync
+       - check-success=actionlint
+       - check-success=docker-onpremise
+       - check-success=docker-saas
+       - check-success=docker-label
+       - check-success=add-linear-author-as-reviewer

 Validating All Status Checks
 ++++++++++++++++++++++++++++